 There are so many hostels out there these days, and it’s not always easy to find one that you feel comfortable at and where you get your money’s worth.
-Bad hostels can ruin your time in a place, and good hostels can make everything perfect, even if you don’t enjoy much outside the hostel walls.
+Bad hostels can ruin your time in a place, and good hostels can enhance your time spent in that particular city.

-When I think of the five good ones stuck in my memory, I think of a few things they did right that really made a difference to my experience.
+When I think of the five best, I think of a few things they did right that really made a difference to my experience.

 At the end, you never know what you get until you find out, but experience does help.
 And online booking and review sites simplify your decision making process and at least put you on the right track.
 If you’re traveling long-term, you can always wait until you arrive in a new place to find somewhere to stay, then see these places in person.
 But you have to know what to look for.
-Here is some help.
+Here is some help – the following should tell you what to look out for when choosing and booking hostels around the world.
+The more of the following that apply, the better.

 1. Comfortable and inviting common areas

-Most of us stay at hostels because they are cheap, but also because we want to meet other travelers, hang out, have a good time, and exchange travel stories and tips.
+Most travelers stay in hostels because they are cheap, but also because they want to meet other travelers, hang out, have a good time, and exchange travel stories and tips.
 This is done best in a comfy and cozy environment that invites travelers to hang out and mingle.
 If a hostel doesn’t have a common room, I doubt it actually wants to be a hostel.
 They facilitate interaction and also makes it easier for solo travelers to meet other people.
 Some of the best hostels I’ve ever stayed at always had at least one really cool common area.

 2. Plenty of clean, functional bathrooms

 Sharing bathroom facilities is never anyone’s ultimate dream, but when they are clean and nice, we don’t necessarily mind.
-Having to wait in line in the mornings however is a big turn-off, and so are mixed facilities for boys and girls.
+Having to wait in line in the mornings is a big turn-off, and so are mixed facilities for boys and girls.
+Clean bathrooms, and plenty of them, can really make a hostel, and the opposite can really put a damper on your stay.